Your membership has expired

 Caffeine in Coffee

 CR tested 14 ground and instant coffees and four takeout brewed coffees to check their caffeine levels, and see how those levels compared with the 400 mg recommended daily maximum for adults.
 The ground coffees were brewed in the lab in a drip coffee maker, using 2 level tablespoons for every 8 ounces of water.
 Instant coffees were prepared according to package instructions.
 The amounts below are the average of three samples of each coffee.
 For the ground and instant coffees, cup sizes are 8 ounces (small) and 24 ounces (large).
-For the takeout coffees, cup sizes are 12 ounces (small) and 20 ounces (large), except Dunkin', which are 10 ounces and 21 ounces.
+For the takeout coffees, cup sizes are approximately 12 ounces (small) and 20 ounces (large).

 Ground & Instant Coffees